LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 de.to_csv('multilabel_nlp_classification.csv')
 ```
-Now as our data is ready now we can start with NLP implementation.
+Now, as our data is ready, we can start with NLP implementation.

 For multilabel classification, I used techniques like classifier chain, label powerset, etc.

-Here the problem statement is that using the movie description our model has to guess which genre the movie belongs to .This is popular use case take an example of ecommerce product description data , now instead of manually assigning the labels to it we can use a model which will find relevant labels or genre for it and make the content relevant to the type it belongs .
+Here the problem statement is that using the movie description our model has to guess which genre the movie belongs to.
+It is popular use case take an example of ecommerce product description data; now instead of manually assigning the labels to it, we can use a model which will find relevant labels or genre for it and make the content relevant to the type it belongs.

-I start with Exploratory data analysis and then data cleaning which is most important step as if all the description has some very 30-50 common words it will simply make the data heavy and model slow and inneficient.
+I start with Exploratory data analysis and then data cleaning, which is the most crucial step as if all the description has some very 30-50 common words it will simply make the data-heavy and model slow and inefficient.

 Then we go on to make the data model ready as ML models don't understand text data we have to feed numbers in it.
-For that purpose we use TfidfVectorizer.
+For that purpose, we use TfidfVectorizer.

 ### What is TfidfVectorizer?
-TfidfVectorizer - Transforms text to feature vectors that can be used as input to estimator.
+TfidfVectorizer - Transforms text to feature vectors that can be used as input to the estimator.

-Then simply diving the data in train and test split
+Then simply diving the data in train and test split.

 ```python
 x_train = vectorizer.transform(train_text)